 Table of contents

 Time and time again, we have heard people equate backing up data to saving an additional copy onto their hard drives.
-This means the data will only exist in one place if it accidentally gets deleted from the user’s computer.
-An effective data backup strategy is to create 3 copies of critical data, when one is deleted, two always remain.
+Consequently, data accidentally deleted from a user’s computer will only exist in one place.
+Therefore, an effective data backup strategy is creating 3 copies of critical data, incase, if one is deleted, two always remain.

 In this article, we will run through your options, talk about them in-depth, while learning about the risks of not backing up your business’s data.

 Why is it Important to Back up Your Data?

 Data loss can result in multiple issues the least of which is the resource cost and legal consequences of losing data.
 To put things into perspective, here is how much data individuals, businesses, and the rest of the world is using (and should be backing up).